 So, How Do You Choose One Over the Other?

-When it comes to deciding between solar pool heating vs. heat pump heating, it all depends, as with so many things in life, on what you want…and what you’ve got in your wallet.
+When it comes to deciding between solar pool heating verse heat pump heating, it all depends, as with so many things in life, on what you want and what you’ve got in your wallet.

 Solar pool heating isn’t as fast, but it’s very environmentally friendly and virtually free to run.
-Pool heat pumps heat the water much more quickly and are the next best thing to, far cheaper to run than, and more environmentally sound when compared to power-guzzling gas heaters.
+Pool heat pumps heat the water much more quickly and are more environmentally sound when compared to power-guzzling gas heaters.

 In terms of the environment, therefore, both are good.
-Solar pool heating ranks top; but pool heat pumps are an honorable second place – they are, at time of posting this, regarded as a renewable energy source by the Australian government and, as such, they can qualify for Renewable Energy Certificates (REC’s, also known as Small-Scale Technology Certificates or STC’s), which means, depending on where you live and market conditions, you may be able to claim rebates worth around $300-$500.
-For more information Click Here.
+Solar pool heating ranks top; but pool heat pumps are an honorable second place.
+They are, at time of posting this, regarded as a renewable energy source by the Australian government and, as such, they can qualify for Renewable Energy Certificates (REC’s, also known as Small-Scale Technology Certificates or STC’s).
+Which means, depending on where you live and market conditions, you may be able to claim rebates worth around $300-$500.

 In terms of delivering heat to our pool, especially without too much waiting and more or less when you want it, the pool heat pump wins hands down.